Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 In your opinion, what distinguishes Murnau from other places in the Bavarian Alpine foothills?

-A decisive step was the relocation of the B2 federal road away from the town center.
-The pedestrian zone that was created around 25 years ago still characterizes the special flair of our town today.
-Architect Emanuel von Seidl embellished the town between 1906 and 1913, which had a lasting impact.
+A decisive step was the relocation of the federal highway B2 out of the town center.
+The pedestrian zone that emerged about 25 years ago continues to shape Murnau’s special atmosphere.
+Another important influence was the beautification project initiated by architect Emanuel von Seidl between 1906 and 1913, which sustainably shaped the townscape.

-In addition, Murnau has a very good infrastructure: the Berufsgenossenschaftliche Unfallklinik and numerous medical practices provide care, and with facilities ranging from kindergarten to grammar school, education is also well covered locally.
+In addition, Murnau offers excellent infrastructure: the Berufsgenossenschaftliche Unfallklinik (specialized trauma hospital) and numerous medical practices ensure healthcare services, and educational facilities from kindergarten to high school are available locally.

-From my point of view, the Murnauer Moos plays a bigger role than the Staffelsee.
-Murnau has only had a small share of the Staffelsee shore since 1979, even though the lake has been attracting many summer visitors for around 150 years, who have been able to travel there comfortably by train since 1879.
+In my view, the Murnauer Moos plays a bigger role than the Staffelsee.
+Murnau has owned only a small portion of the lakeshore since 1979, although the lake has attracted summer visitors for around 150 years, especially after the railway connection was established in 1879.

 The Murnauer Moos, on the other hand, has been used since time immemorial - initially mainly for agricultural purposes.
 For around 40 years, the focus has been on nature conservation, with the result that the moss is now managed and maintained in a nature-friendly manner.
 With an area of around 36 square kilometers, it is one of the largest contiguous moorland areas in the region and a habitat for thousands of animal species and around 1,100 plant species.